Looking for a VPN to use in Bulgaria? This is the right place to find out which VPN service is best suited to the needs of users in this country.

 - Customer support

-As such, what follows is our ranking based on the given criteria:
+As such, here’s our ranking based on the given criteria.

 NordVPN is a trailblazer that shows how far a product can go on its own merit and the trust of its customer base.

 NordVPN has its operations based in Panama, which means their no-logging policy is backed up by the complete lack of any harsh data retention laws.
 Its security is second-to-none, it encrypts data with the military-grade AES-256 cipher, supports all major tunneling protocols, and boasts more than 5,200 servers all over the world.
 This is a lot, but it’s all provided at under three dollars a month (if you buy the 3-year plan).

 We’re not done yet: NordVPN has some truly advanced features like Double VPN, Onion over VPN, a SOCKS5 proxy for torrents, anti-DDoS capabilities, the ability to purchase dedicated IPs, and more.
 This is a VPN for users who do their research and love getting the most for their money.